 14 Chair Yoga Postures For Beginners

-Want to give chair yoga at go at home or even in the office?
+Want to give chair yoga at home or even in the office?
 Try this simple chair yoga sequence that gently stretches and strengthens your entire body.

 Seated Mountain Pose

 Before any chair yoga for beginners practice, take a few moments to find the correct posture in the seated mountain pose.
 This foundational posture will help you find a neutral spine and learn the starting position for most other chair yoga poses.

 - Press your feet firmly into the ground and let your hands rest on your thighs.